 Purpose and organisation

-Triodos Bank manages its business using a Three Lines of Defense Model.
-This approach ensures that each co-worker is fully aware of their responsibilities in the management of risk, irrespective of whether their role is in a commercial, policy-making or control function.
-The model ensures that responsibilities are properly aligned and makes clear that all co-workers have a role to play in managing risk.
+Triodos Bank manages its business using a Three Lines of Defence Model.
+This approach ensures that each co-worker is fully aware of the responsibilities in managing risks, irrespective of whether their role is in a commercial, policy-making or control function.
+The model ensures that responsibilities are properly aligned and makes clear that all co-workers have a role to play in managing risks.

-The third line of defense is the Internal Audit function providing independent and objective assurance of Triodos Bank’s corporate governance, internal controls, compliance and risk management systems.
-This includes the effectiveness and efficiency of the internal controls in the first and second lines of defense.
+The third line of defence is the Internal Audit function providing independent and objective assurance of Triodos Bank’s corporate governance, internal controls, compliance and risk management systems.
+This includes the effectiveness and efficiency of the internal controls in the first and second lines of defence.

-In light of Triodos Bank’s growth, the impact of all new regulations, and the increased attention of supervisory authorities, Triodos Bank has made an important step up in its risk management organisation during the past years.
-The Director Risk and Compliance (CRO) is taking full responsibility for all the second line risk management and compliance activities, and reports directly to the Chief Financial Officer and its activities are supervised by the Audit and Risk Committee of the Supervisory Board.
+In light of Triodos Bank’s growth, the impact of all new regulations, and the increased attention of supervisory authorities, Triodos Bank has made an important step up in its risk control organisation during the past years.
+In light with the increased importance of compliance it was decided to split the risk and compliance responsibility and appoint a Director Compliance.
+The Director Risk and the Director Compliance together take responsibility for all the second line risk management and compliance activities and report directly to the Executive Board.
+These second line activities are supervised by the Audit and Risk Committee of the Supervisory Board.

 The structure of the risk organisation meets banking industry standards and covers all relevant risks for Triodos Bank within the three following risk categories: Enterprise Risks, Financial Risks and Non-Financial Risks.
-Each risk type covers a number of risk categories (see diagram on the next page).
+Each risk type covers a number of risk categories (see diagram below).

-The current governance structure of Triodos Bank facilitates the Executive Board to delegate decision-making authority to the following risk committees at a central level:
+The Executive Board (partly) delegated decision-making authority to the following risk committees at a central level:

 - For Financial Risk, the Central Credit Committee has authority to take decisions on credit risks, both on an individual debtor level and on a credit portfolio level; the Asset & Liability Committee has authority to decide on market risks and liquidity risk;

 - For Non-financial Risk, the Non-Financial Risk Committee has authority to decide on operational and compliance risk matters.
-This committee also functions as the Product Approval Committee for new products; and
+The Product Approval Committee has the authority to approve new products and review existing products; and

-- For Enterprise Risk, the Enterprise Risk Committee has authority to decide on strategic, business and reputational risk issues.
+- For Enterprise Risk, the Enterprise Risk Committee has authority to decide on strategic and reputational risk issues.

-Each committee is chaired by an Executive Board member to ensure consistent decision making on material risks within Triodos Bank’s wider strategy.
+Each committee is chaired by an Executive Board member or the Director Banking to ensure consistent decision making on material risks within Triodos Bank’s wider strategy.

 The Supervisory Board’s Audit and Risk Committee supervises the activities of the Executive Board with respect to the operation and adequacy of internal risk management and control systems.
-The CRO reports to the Executive Board and has an escalation line to the Chair of the Audit & Risk Committee (that supports the independency of the Risk Control Function as countervailing power to the business).
+The Director Risk and the Director Compliance report to the Executive Board and have an escalation line to the Chair of the Audit and Risk Committee (that supports the independency of the Risk Control Function as a countervailing power to the business).